Jaskaranahir/ai-health-check/README.md

 ---

 ## Usage
+- Sign in or create an account to save your history (All the user search will be saved only if the user is logged in)

+The below features are open to use for all the users no need to sign in.
-- Enter symptoms (e.g., fever, headache) in the input field.
+- Enter symptoms (e.g., fever, headache) and additional details.
-- Click Check to analyze.
+- Click "Check Symptoms" to get AI-generated analysis.
-- View results and advice instantly.
+- View recommendations & possible conditions.
+- Search for doctors or pharmacies nearby for medical assistance.
+- Track past health checks in the dashboard (for signed in users only)

 ---

 ## Tech Stack
-- Front-End: React.js
+- Frontend: React.js
-- Back-End: Node.js, Express.js
+- Backend: Node.js, Express.js
-- AI Integration: OpenAI API (or dummy data for now)
+- Database: MongoDB (for storing user data & history)
+- Authentication: JWT (JSON Web Token)
+- AI API: Gemini AI (for symptom analysis)
+- Google Maps API: For doctor & pharmacy search

 ---

 ## Future Enhancements
-- Add user history tracking.
-- Enhance AI accuracy with better models.
-- Improve UI for mobile responsiveness.
+- Improve AI Accuracy – Fine-tune AI model for better analysis.
+- Integrate User Dashboard – Display detailed health reports.
+- Mobile App Version – Extend to iOS & Android.
+- Emergency Alerts – Notify users of severe symptoms.

+## License
+This project is open-source and free to use.

+## Contact
+For questions, reach out to [jaskaranjattahir01@gmail.com] or open an issue on GitHub.